kholia/DDX/Manual-for-DDX.md

 For best results, we recommend syncing time on your laptop / PC using https://www.timesynctool.com/ software.

+On Android, open the https://time.is/ site to see the clock delta.

 # Features

 - Comes as a fully assembled and fully tested-on-air board